1. Education

 • For acceptance rate, test scores, costs and other information, see the Drexel University profile

-• For acceptance rate, test scores, costs and other information, see the George Mason University profile
+• For acceptance rate, test scores, costs and other information, see the Elon University admissions profile.

 Hofstra University's 240-acre campus on Long Island places it within easy reach of all the opportunities of New York City.
-The university has a 14 to 1 student / faculty ratio and an average class size of 22.
-Campus life is active, and Hofstra can boast of roughly 170 student clubs and organizations including an active Greek system.
+The university has a 14 to 1 student/faculty ratio and an average class size of 22.
+Campus life is active, and Hofstra can boast roughly 170 student clubs and organizations including an active Greek system.
 Business is most popular among undergraduate's, but Hofstra University's strengths in the liberal arts and sciences earned the school a chapter of Phi Beta Kappa.

 • Location: Hempstead, New York